-Russ College students hold the potential to answer society's most complex questions – those regarding renewable energy, improved transportation, better health care, and sustainable communities.
-Home to the top bioengineering prize in the world; awarded in cooperation with the National Academy of Engineering, the Russ College stands with OHIO in its quest to become one of the most important public universities in the nation.
+Russ College students hold the potential to answer society's most complex questions - those regarding renewable energy, improved transportation, better health care, and sustainable communities.
+Home to the top bioengineering prize in the world, awarded in cooperation with the National Academy of Engineering, the Russ College stands with OHIO in its quest to become one of the most important public universities in the nation.

 Engineering is a growth field.
 The National Association of Colleges and Employers ranked the most in-demand degrees, counting five engineering and technology fields among its top 10: electrical, mechanical, and computer engineering, along with materials management and information science.
-You can influence the future by supporting Russ College in our pursuit to offer a top 25 undergraduate engineering program in the country.
+You can influence the future by supporting the Russ College in our pursuit to offer a top 25 undergraduate engineering program in the country.

 With your support, we will be able to engage more students in scholarship, leadership, and international education, and encourage faculty excellence that balances classroom teaching and research.

 We believe that you should be able to support what matters most to you, so you can designate your gift to any area you desire.
 We have several exciting current initiatives that will benefit from your generosity:

 - Creating four endowed chairs in areas where we have already garnered national and international recognition: energy transport mediation systems, transportation systems logistics, ground transportation infrastructure and national aerospace studies;

 - Establishing a new faculty recruitment fund to attract junior faculty and provide them with items such as research equipment and supplies, temporary salary support for co-scholars or travel funds to present research;